 -

-To address those concerns, the Government has said it would introduce new laws to make sure your privacy and control would be guaranteed.
+The Government has said it would introduce new laws to guarantee your privacy and control.

 We are also working on ways to make sure safeguards for your privacy and control are built into the technology of the digital pound, if it goes ahead.